AEI Outfitter - Frequently Asked Questions

 Which archery week is the best for elk hunting?

 This is definitely a valid question related to chasing the monarchs of the Rocky Mountains and I'll try to give you some positives and negatives related to each week.
 Hopefully this will help you decide which week would be the most appealing to you and your expectations.
+Please read this Field Report relative to elk hunting during September.

 In reading these short descriptions of the progressive September elk rut, you should recognize that each week has both its own unique advantages and challenges in increasing or decreasing values.
 Of course, the picture painted above is just an overview and each year has its own set of twists and turns from one week to the next that changes the game.
 However, no matter what week you chose to hunt, our experienced and capable guides know how to act and react according to the variables and rut stages in Taylor Park.
 I personally have great encounters each week throughout each season.
 They key is being adaptable and recognizing when your game plan must change or be tweaked given the tenuous nature of the rut and other variables out of our control.